-

 Added an

-, that asynchronously provides atokio::io::AsyncBufRead
+AsyncResourceReadertrait, mirroringResourceReader, that asynchronously provides atokio::io::AsyncBufRead. -

 Removed the

-and moved it to the loading functions to which I added async counterparts.
-The alternative would be to create a separateAsyncLoader
+ResourceReaderbound onLoaderand moved it to the loading functions to which I added async counterparts.
+The alternative would be to create a separateAsyncLoaderstruct: this may have the advantage of better communicating intent by placing bounds on the loader types themselves. -

 As for the implementation, I've gone down the somewhat 'hacky' road of taking the lowest common denominator and making the whole parsing process async.
 To make it compatible with both sync and async readers, I've added two new internal traits: